Frequently Asked Questions

 Can we exit from the PMS anytime?

 Yes, you can.
 There are no exit loads or lock-in periods.
-However, the only thing is that when you exit, it may take up to T+5 to get the funds out of equity.
+However, the only thing is that when you exit, it may easily take 7-10 days to get the funds back in your account.
 Also, exits might result in some taxes for you

 When can we start transferring funds to you?

 As soon as our custodian, brokerage and bank accounts are fully set up.
 By our estimates, all of those will be completed around one week after you submit your forms.

 After creating my account, do my future investments also have to be in multiples of 25 lakhs?